Orkney Fudge Chocolate Brownies

-1. Chop the chocolate, 100g of Orkney Fudge and 250g of the butter into cubes.
+1. Chop the chocolate, butter, and 100g of Orkney Fudge into cubes.
 Add to a medium sized pan, then melt on a low heat, stirring continuously with a wooden spoon.
 Cooking on a low heat is important as the mixture can burn on the bottom of the pan if you are not careful; causing it to taste bitter!
 Once everything is completely melted and fully mixed together, remove the pan from the heat and allow the mix to cool slightly.

 2. Break the eggs and whisk them.
 Then add the eggs to the slightly cooled chocolate and fudge mix.
 It’s important to wait until the mixture is cool before adding the eggs or they will separate.

 3. Now add the caster sugar and vanilla essence.
 Beat everything together with a wooden spoon till glossy.

 4. Sieve the flour into the pan and fold the flour through the mix carefully, ensuring that the flour is fully incorporated.
 It is important to sieve the flour to prevent any lumps of flour forming!

 5. Pre-heat the oven at 160°c.
 Grease a baking tin with a little butter and line with a piece of greaseproof paper.

 6. Spoon the brownie mix into the tin and flatten it out, with the back of the wooden spoon, evenly into the corners of the tin.
 You may find that you have enough mix for two small tins.

 7. Grate the remaining 100g of Orkney Fudge on top of the brownie mix.
 As this sticks together we’d recommend using a fork to spread it evenly.